farah-maria/Faire/README.md

 I have used PostgreSQL as my database management system, via ElephantSQL to install and manage the SQL database.
 I used Heroku to deploy the project, and GitHub for version control.

 The principles of UX (user experience) are based on business logic, and in this sense my app is based on business oriented logic despite it not being a paid for service.
+The Code Institute brief for this project does not outline a requirement for the integration of a payment system.

 A full overview of the design and development of my app, including testing and code validation, is included below.